 - The Questions will be from topics covered in Maths, General Aptitude, and Planning skills.

 - Mathematics and Aptitude will have single correct objective type multiple-choice questions.
-Planning based question will also be MCQ type.
+Planning based questions will also be MCQ type.

 - For every correct answer, 4 marks will be awarded while 1 mark will be deducted for every incorrect answer.

-- 4 marks will be awarded for the correct answer in numerical based question.
+- 4 marks will be awarded for the correct answer in numerical based questions.
 No negative marking is given.

-Students can also refer subject wise detailed syllabus of JEE Main from the links given below.
+Students can also refer to the subject wise detailed syllabus of JEE Main from the links given below.

 Therefore, candidates should read the syllabus at least once before studying.
 This exercise will help them gain insight into all the important chapters or topics that they should focus on.
 Additionally, they can formulate a proper study plan accordingly.

-Having said that, here is the subject wise break down of important chapters for JEE Main 2020.
+Having said that, here is the subject wise breakdown of important chapters for JEE Main 2021.
 Students need to pay proper attention to these chapters to ace the examination.

 Important Chapters for JEE Main